ThrillStays

 • Check-in button: Yes (sends pre-set “I’m OK” message with location)

-• Inbound SMS forwarding: Yes — one unique feature that forwards regular SMS and email to you via satellite
+• Inbound SMS forwarding: Yes — forwards regular SMS and email to you via satellite

 • Network: Iridium (global)